NBA Rumors: Proposed Three-Way Deal Would Send Zach LaVine And Aaron Gordon To Nets

-As the 2020 offseason goes deeper, several crazy trade ideas continue to surface in the league.
+As the 2020 NBA offseason goes deeper, several crazy trade ideas continue to float around the league.
 These include the hypothetical three-team blockbuster deal that would send Chicago Bulls shooting guard Zach LaVine and Orlando Magic small forward Aaron Gordon to the Brooklyn Nets.
 In the proposed trade scenario by Greg Patuto of NBA Analysis Network, the Nets would receive LaVine and Gordon, the Magic would get Caris LeVert and a 2021 second-round pick, and the Bulls would acquire Spencer Dinwiddie, Taurean Prince, and a 2021 first-round selection.

-The suggested deal would make a lot of sense for the Nets as it would enable them to add two reliable contributors in LaVine and Gordon that would help Kyrie Irving and Kevin Durant carry the team in the 2020-21 NBA season.
+The suggested deal would make a lot of sense for the Nets as it would enable them to add two reliable contributors in LaVine and Gordon who could help Kyrie Irving and Kevin Durant carry the team in the 2020-21 season.

 “The Nets would have to part ways with players like Spencer Dinwiddie and Caris LeVert in this deal, along with a future first round pick.
 This should not turn them away from this deal considering the return they are getting.
 LaVine is the best player changing teams in his deal.
 LaVine knows how to play with other superstars because it is something he has done over the course of his career.
 Gordon is another role player with great athleticism who could contend on both ends of the floor.
 This move will give them extreme depth and talent.”